oracle/node-oracledb/doc/api.md

 protection against man-in-the-middle attacks.

-Native network encryption can be configured by editing Oracle Net's `sqlnet.ora` configuration files, on either the database server and/or on each node-oracledb 'client'.
+Native network encryption can be configured by editing Oracle Net's optional `sqlnet.ora` configuration files, on either the database server and/or on each node-oracledb 'client'.
 Parameters control whether data integrity checking and encryption is required or just allowed, and which algorithms the client and server should consider for use.